Forget 1968. The DNC is underway in Chicago with minimal disruption.

 | Chicago

-Pro-Palestinian organizers convened their March on the DNC on Monday with great fanfare but fairly small numbers.
+Pro-Palestinian organizers convened their March on the Democratic National Convention on Monday with great fanfare but fairly small numbers.
 Organizers had predicted that they might draw as many as 40,000 people – four times the number of anti-Vietnam War protesters that showed up in Chicago in 1968.
 But Monday’s protest, a mostly peaceful event with at most a few thousand participants, was small enough that hundreds of protest signs sat unused in piles.

 Many said they saw little difference between President Joe Biden and Vice President Kamala Harris on Gaza.
 But the size of the crowd suggested that some of those who feel fury at Israel aren’t as mad at the vice president.
 Polls indicate that since Ms. Harris became the nominee, she’s made massive gains over President Biden among constituencies that have been most supportive of the Palestinian cause, including young voters and voters of color.